US stock futures rise as Republicans lead some tight races

 Follow Midterm Race Results here.

-Some investors were concerned the Democrats would sweep the Republicans in tight races, yet early signs indicate the voting may not be a landslide.
-The Democrats, particularly those seen as potential Presidential contenders, saw victory.
+Some investors were concerned the Democrats would sweep the Republicans in tight races, in a so called "blue wave", yet early signs indicate the voting may not be a landslide.
+The Democrats, particularly those seen as potential Presidential contenders in 2020, saw victory.
 Senator Bernie Sanders of Vermont and Senator Elizabeth Warren of Massachusetts won their races.
 FOX Business has been covering the national and local economic and business issues impacting voters.

 While trading is light and there are several hours to go until the balance of power in the Senate and House are determined, early U.S. and global trading is being viewed as a positive.
 Asian markets, including Hong Kong's Hang Seng Index and Japan’s Nikkei, were seeing early gains as well.